deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18072/index.md

 > </details>

-> This table presents the evaluation results of three video generation models across eight metrics in the Autonomous Driving scenario of the Implicit Manipulative Evaluation.
+> The table presents the evaluation results of three video generation models across eight metrics in the autonomous driving task within the Implicit Manipulative Evaluation.

 {{< table-caption >}}